meizabel/documentation/README.md

 ### Get Started

 At the moment Spine supports application with backend part written on Java and any UI realization.
-Spine supports application clients on Java, JavaScript, Android and iOS (Swift))
+Spine allows building client applications on Java, JavaScript, Android and iOS (Swift.

+To get up and running with Spine, check the following articles:
 * Quick Start - TBD
 * Tutorials for Java Projects - TBD